y0-causal-inference/causaleffectpy/documentation/source/join.rst

 Dependencies
 -------
-This function depends on several functions from the causaleffect package, including: :func:`powerset`, :func:`is_d_separated`, and :func:`insert`.
+This function depends on several other functions and classes, including: :func:`powerset`, :func:`is_d_separated`, and :func:`insert`.

 See Also
 --------